Pipeline

 Ziftomenib is an investigational drug candidate and oral inhibitor of menin-KMT2A (MLL) for the treatment of Acute Myeloid Leukemia (AML), with the potential to combine with other targeted therapies.
 Ziftomenib is currently currently being evaluated in the KOMET-001 Trial.

 Tipifarnib is an oral, investigational drug candidate and highly selective inhibitor of farnesyltransferase.
 Farnesyl transferase inhibitors (FTI) – such as tipifarnib – have multiple potential therapeutic applications, including direct inhibition of oncogenic proteins; overcoming drug resistance; and preventing emergence of resistance.
-Tipifarnib is currently being evaluated in three clinical trials: HRAS-mutant Head and Neck Squamous Cell Carcinoma (HNSCC) (enrollment ongoing in AIM-HN Trial,) HRAS-dependent and/or PIK3CA-dependent HNSCC (enrollment ongoing in KURRENT-HN Trial,) and EGFR-Mutant NSCLC (KURRENT-LUNG Trial.)
+Tipifarnib is currently being evaluated in patients with PIK3CA-dependent HNSCC (enrollment ongoing in KURRENT-HN Trial).

 Next-Generation FTI

-FLAG-IDA: fludarabine, high-dose cytarabine (Ara-C), granulocyte-colony stimulating factor (G-CSF) and idarubicin; IDAC/LDAC: intermediate/low-dose cytarabine
+FLAG-IDA: fludarabine, high-dose cytarabine (Ara-C), granulocyte-colony stimulating factor (G-CSF) and idarubicin; LDAC: Low-dose cytarabine

 FLA: fludarabine and high dose cytarabine; BV-DAM: bortezomib, vorinostat, dexamethasone, PEG-asparaginase and mitoxantrone